 The images in the examples below use a GI Volume Depth of 8 (defaults to 0).
 This is useful when rendering volumes such as clouds for which multiple scattering has a large influence on their appearance.

 It is recommended that volume shading networks are kept as lean as possible.
 This is important for render times in the volume context because it is evaluated so often.

 Legacy Bifrost presets are available in the Attribute Editor for Standard Volume.

 The density of the volume, with low density resulting in thin volumes and high density in thick volumes.
-It acts as a multiplier on the density channel, or if no density channel is specified, may be used to connect a shader like volume sample or a procedural texture.
+It acts as a multiplier on the density channel, or if no density channel is specified, it may be used to connect a shader like a volume sample or a procedural texture.

 Density channel to read from the volume object.